 You should always check with the landlord before going to see a property how much deposit is required and on what terms.

-The Citizens Advice Bureau will be able to work through the rules and help you with your application form.
+You can get help with your application form from the Citizens Advice Bureau.
 You may also need references from previous addresses and from your employer if you are working.